 Coordinate the work of the officers, committees, and ensure the committee files are kept up to date.

 Shall, with the assistance of the P.T.C.G membership, set an agenda for each meeting.
-The written agenda shall be available one week prior to all meetings.
+The written agenda shall be available the week prior to all meetings.

 Either Co-Chair may call special meetings of the officers of the P.T.C.G.
 A summary of these meetings must be given to membership.